Northern elephant seal

-The northern elephant seal (Mirounga angustirostris) is one of two species of elephant seal (the other is the southern elephant seal).
+The northern elephant seal (Mirounga angustirostris) or northern sea elephant, is one of two species of elephant seal (the other is the southern elephant seal).
 It is a member of the family Phocidae (true seals).
 Elephant seals derive their name from their great size and from the male's large proboscis, which is used in making extraordinarily loud roaring noises, especially during the mating competition.
 Sexual dimorphism in size is great.
 Correspondingly, the mating system is highly polygynous; a successful male is able to impregnate up to 50 females in one season.

 Description

 The huge male northern elephant seal typically weighs 1500–2,300 kg and measures 4–5 m, although some males can weigh up to 3700 kg.
 Females are much smaller and can range from 400 to 900 kg in weight, or roughly a third of the male's bulk, and measure from 2.5 to 3.6 m.
 The bull southern elephant seals are, on average, larger than those in the northern species, but the females in both are around the same size, indicating the even higher level of sexual dimorphism in the southern species.
-Northern elephant seals typically live for around 9 years.
+Northern elephant seals typically live for around nine years.

-Both adult and juvenile elephant seals are bar-skinned and black before molting.
-After molting, they generally have a silver to dark gray coat that fades to brownish-yellow and tan.
-Adult males have hairless necks and chests speckled with pink, white, and light brown.
-Pups are mostly black at birth and molt to a silver gray after weaning.
+Pups are born with dark, almost black fur that they shed after weaning to turn silvery grey.
+As they develop, both juveniles and adults go through a molting period in which their initially black fur is replaced with a coat that ranges from silver to deep grey, finally fading to tan.
+Adult males' necks and chests are furless and have a speckled pattern of pink, white, and light brown.
+This thicker, calloused skin on the neck builds a protective shield in preparation for fights they participate in during the mating season.

 The eyes are large, round, and black.
 The width of the eyes and a high concentration of low-light pigments suggest sight plays an important role in the capture of prey.
 Like all seals, elephant seals have atrophied hind limbs whose underdeveloped ends form the tail and tail fin.
 Each of the "feet" can deploy five long, webbed fingers.
 This agile, dual palm is used to propel water.
 The pectoral fins are used little while swimming.